fefit/fet/README.md

     RightDelimiter: "%}", // default "%}"
     TemplateDir: "tmpls", //  default "templates"
     CompileDir: "views", // default "templates_c",
-    Ignores: []string{"inc/*"}, // ignore compile paths,files that only will include.use filepath.Match
+    Ignores: []string{"inc/*"}, // ignore compile,paths and files that will be included and extended. use filepath.Match() method.
     UcaseField: false, // default false, if true will auto uppercase field name to uppercase.
     CompileOnline: false, // default false, you should compile your template files offline
     Glob: false, // default false, if true, will add {{define "xxx"}}{{end}} to wrap the compiled content,"xxx" is the relative pathname base on your templateDir, without the file extname.
-    AutoRoot: false, // default false,if true, if the variable is not assign in the scope, will trait it as the root field of template data, otherwise you need use '$ROOT' to index the data field.
+    AutoRoot: false, // default false,if true, if the variable is not assign in the scope, will treat it as the root field of template data, otherwise you need use '$ROOT' to index the data field.
     Mode: types.Smarty, // default types.Smarty, also can be "types.Gofet"
   }
   fet, _ := fet.New(conf)